romi/romi-robots-docs/docs/plant_imager/build_v2/index.md

-# Assembly instructions for the third version of the ROMI plant imager
+# Assembly instructions for the second version of the plant imager

+This is the documentation for the second iteration of the plant imager hardware.

 ## Assembly overview